35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 What has happened?

 Developers have made and been granted planning permissions that they have decided, for one reason or another, not to build.
-30,000 are outstanding according to London Councils All of these permissions should be viable - it is an assumption of the grant in the first place.
-If developers
+300,000 are outstanding according a to London Councils spokesperson.
+All of these permissions should be viable - it is an assumption of the grant in the first place.
+If developers think that schemes have become unviable, they can apply to get their planning permission changed.
+The rules and guidance for this are laid out in the National Planning Policy Framework and the London Plan.

+Developers have successfully persuaded the government and the Mayor that